How to apply for a Canadian Student Visa

 Step 5: Biometrics Appointment and Interview

-You’re related or are a staff member of a foreign representative in Canada, accredited by the Department of Foreign Affairs, Trade and Development.
+If you’re related to or are a staff member of a foreign representative in Canada, accredited by the Department of Foreign Affairs, Trade and Development, you won’t need the Canadian Student Visa.
+You also don’t need the Visa if-

-iSchoolConnect not only helps you find the perfect program for you but also, helps you get into the best universities based on your scores and preferences.
-Have any questions about studying abroad?
-Contact us now!
+iSchoolConnect not only helps you find the perfect program for you but also, helps you get into the best universities at your choice of country.
+We do this on the basis of your profile, scores, and preferences.
+If you have any questions about studying abroad, contact us now!